willgeary/anomaly_detection_raster_images/README.md

-# anomaly_detection_raster_images
+# Detecting Anomalies between Gridded Population of the World and Black Marble raster images

-Detecting Anomalies between Gridded Population of the World and Black Marble raster images
+See `Raster Analysis.ipynb`